Blueberry Buttermilk Banana Bread

 • Light Brown Sugar: I use my homemade light brown sugar, but store bought also works.
 Light brown sugar gives this loaf lots of flavor and moisture.

 • Buttermilk: I use organic buttermilk, if you can't find it you can easily make your own with my Organic Buttermilk Recipe.
+The buttermilk provides a subtle tang that is so good here.

 • All Purpose Flour: My favorite is Cairnspring Mills, it's what I used here.
 They are a fresh flour mill up in Washington, making the best organic flour!